awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    }
    ```

    The following example shows how you would add a source stage that uses a GitHub repository as its source action\.
-For more information about how CodePipeline integrates with GitHub, see [Source Action Integrations](integrations-action-type.md#integrations-source)\.
+For more information about how CodePipeline integrates with GitHub, see [Source action integrations](integrations-action-type.md#integrations-source)\.
 **Note**
 This is just a portion of the file, not the entire structure\.
-For more information, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+For more information, see [CodePipeline pipeline structure reference](reference-pipeline-structure.md)\.

    ```
    {